northgrove/Powershell-script/InformationBarriers/README.md

 *****
 # Use Microsoft Cloud App Security to detect and remove sharing of files
-Wth the above configuration emails with information that a file is shared with reciver will be blocked by the exchange mail flow rules and never reach the receiver.
-In addition you can use Microsoft Cloud App Protection to detect that a file is shared with someone it should not, alarm about that and remove the sharing.
+Wth the above configuration emails with information that a file is shared with a recipient will be blocked by the exchange mail flow rules and never reach the receiver.
+In addition you can use Microsoft Cloud App Protection to detect that a file is shared with someone it should not, alarm about it and remove the sharing.

 Example policy in MCAS: